liveshowy/webauthn_components/README.md

    Client->>AuthenticationComponent: "authenticate"
    AuthenticationComponent->>Client: "authentication-challenge"
    Client->>AuthenticationComponent: "authentication-attestation"
-   AuthenticationComponent->>ParentLiveView: `{:find_credentials, ...}`
+   AuthenticationComponent->>ParentLiveView: `{:find_credential, ...}`
 ```

-Once the parent LiveView receives the `{:find_credentials, ...}` message, it must lookup the user via the user's existing key.
+Once the parent LiveView receives the `{:find_credential, ...}` message, it must lookup the user via the user's existing key.
 To keep the user signed in, the LiveView may [create a session token](#token-management), Base64-encode the token, and pass it to `TokenComponent` for persistence in the client's `sessionStorage`.

 ## WebAuthn & Passkeys